 We want to find the period and radius of each moon's orbit.
-To do this, we need to plot the data on a graph and fit a curve to it.
+Since we're not observing constantly, we can't just take the biggest distance we see and use that for the radius.
+Instead we need to plot the data on a graph, and fit a curve to it.
 We'll plot our observational data - distance from Jupiter vs. time - on a separate graph for each moon.